Take this opportunity to learn about the Canadian province of New Brunswick.

-Postsecondary education in New Brunswick is provided by four publicly funded universities with seven campuses throughout the province; a community college system with eleven campuses, two specialized institutes, a number of small, private denominational colleges, and various private schools that offer career-oriented training.
-New Brunswick has the third highest undergraduate tuition fees of Canadian provinces, at an average of $5,000.
+Postsecondary education in New Brunswick is provided by four publicly funded universities; a community college system, two specialized institutes, a number of small, private denominational colleges, and various private schools that offer career-oriented training.
+New Brunswick has the third highest undergraduate tuition fees of Canadian provinces, at an average of around $5,500.
 To help pay for post-secondary schooling, The New Brunswick Department of Education oversees provincial loans, achievement grants, and bursaries for Canadian citizens and permanent residents.
 Each of the universities and most of the community colleges also offer a variety of scholarship programs for students in financial need or of exceptional academic merit.

 The universities in New Brunswick are of top quality, and are playing an important role in the transformation of the province's economy from natural resources to advanced service and technology.
 The University of New Brunswick is one of the oldest universities in Canada and has top-rated programs in engineering and computer science.
 Mount Allison University, located in Sackville, is consistently ranked tops amongst small universities for its education, and has produced more Rhodes Scholars per capita than any other school.

 Under Canadian Law, all provinces and territories must provide universal, publicly funded health care to all citizens and legal residents of Canada.
 In other words, most basic health services in Canada are offered at no direct cost to the patient.
 Certain procedures that are not deemed necessary (such as elective cosmetic surgery and a number of dental care procedures, for example) are generally not covered, but the list of services paid for publicly varies from province to province.
 New Brunswick Medicare pays for most medically required services provided by medical practitioners.
 In addition to Medicare, health insurance can be purchased from major private sector insurers.